 Tony Brent is the resident magician/comedian with guests filling in on his nights off.
 He performs sleight of hand and audience participation magic tricks while providing comedy relief as dozens of characters.

 The show is truly a hidden gem in Orlando.
 The pizza is pretty decent, and since I have teenagers, did I mention it’s unlimited!

-If you’ve ever been to a hands-on children’s museum, Wonderworks Orlando at first feel quite similar.
-However, it takes interactive to a whole new level.
+If you’ve ever been to a hands-on children’s museum, Wonderworks Orlando at first feels quite similar.
+However, it takes interaction to a whole new level.
 We had a surprisingly great time!

 9067 International Drive Orlando, Fl 32819

 Wonderworks Orlando Hours:

 - Open from 9:00 AM – Midnight